Charles Bukowski: Ten Poems Translated from English Into Spanish

 Themes: the human degradation, society corrupted and empty of values, individual loneliness and suffering.
 There is no explicit critic, but the tone is pessimistic and sarcastic.
 The rhythm is slow and soft, some musicality is achieved using verbs in the beginning of each stanza.
 These verbs have a descriptive and expressive function (synesthesia), for example, “here you see”, “hear this sound”, in the stanzas one, two ad three.
 Colloquial and intimist register.
 It is expressed building contrasting images which communicate an emotion of frustration.
 For example, it is evident when contrasting the life of rich people from the royalty and the life of marginalized people (junkies, alkies, whores).
 The translation was aimed to maintain these contrast in the TT looking for similar contrasting words in Spanish.

-—There are some beautiful metaphors which were kept in the TT with the same connotative meaning, for example, “ the agony of the elephant”, “the nightmare of the midget” in the ST. There are equivalent metaphors in the TT.
+meaning, for example, “ the agony of the elephant”, “the nightmare of the midget” in the ST.

 —Phonemic translation: at the end of the poem in the ST the author played with nouns and verbs using morphological resources building words in order to create musicality.
 It was kept in the TT achieving the same expressive effect with “the dogies se drogan, los borrachos se emborrachan, las putas putean, los asesinos asesinan”